 In the late afternoon we arrive at Jotka where a hot sauna awaits us!

 The last leg is about 18 km, initially up through the birch forest before we are again above the treeline.
-We pass an ancient Sami sacrificial site and may experience that this tradition is kept alive as we often see new gifts at the sacrificial stone.
-We end our ski trek at Øvre Stilla at the top of the Tverrelvdalen valley, where we will be picked up and driven back to Alta.
+We ski out to the majestic Alta Canyon and admire the view.
+Our ski trek ends at Øvre Stilla at the top of the Tverrelvdalen valley, where we will be picked up and driven back to Alta.

 The Stabbursdalen National Park was established in 1970 to “preserve a large natural area virtually free of technical developments, to ensure biodiversity with ecosystems, species and stocks.
 This includes preserving part of the world’s northernmost pine forest, varied watercourse nature and the Gaissene mountains with a distinctive character, as well as geological deposits and cultural monuments, among other things.
 After an expansion in 2002, the national park covers an area of 747 km².